temporalio/documentation/docs-src/app-dev-context/add-sdk.md

 ---
 id: add-sdk
-title: How to install a Temporal SDK to your project
+title: How to install a Temporal SDK
 description: A Temporal SDK provides a framework for Temporal Application development.
 sidebar_label: Install a Temporal SDK
 tags: